AswathVishahan/assignment-everquint/README.md

 -   **Preprocessing:** Standard normalization `(0.5, 0.5, 0.5)` helps the CNN converge faster.
 Random Horizontal Flip and Crop added for robustness (Data Augmentation).
 -   **Architecture:** Built a custom CNN with **Residual Blocks** (Option A).
 The skip connections in ResNet help prevent vanishing gradients, allowing deeper networks to train effectively.
 -   **Evaluation:** The model is evaluated on the 10,000-image test set.
 A confusion matrix approach (visualizing misclassified images) helps identify where the model struggles (e.g., Cat vs Dog).

+### 3. Gen AI - Multistep Reasoning
+-   **Architecture:** Implemented the "Reasoning Agent" pattern (Planner/Executor/Verifier) to decouple logic steps.
+-   **Verification:** The key innovation is the retry loop—Gemini is asked to "verify" its own output.
+If verification fails (JSON status), it feeds the feedback back into the prompt context for the next attempt.
+-   **Robustness:** Added a **Mock Mode** to ensure the agent's structural logic (state transitions, JSON parsing) can be verified even without an active API key in the generic CI/CD environment.

 ---
 **Repository Link:** [https://github.com/AswathVishahan/assignment-everquint](https://github.com/AswathVishahan/assignment-everquint)